Torus bundle Liouville domains are stably Weinstein: Piecewise linear box folds

-Before we study the dynamics of $pC\Pi^{PL}$, we digress briefly to discuss some heuristics for context.
-One might initially expect that a pre-chimney fold as defined above does not trap any flowlines in backward time; after all, $(W_0, \lambda_0)$ is a trivial cobordism and does not have a skeleton.
-With a partial box fold over a true generalized contact handlebody, this can indeed happen: if we were to fold over $([-r_0,0] \times S^1, \, e^r\, d\theta)$ instead, the fold would not trap any flowlines in backward time.
-However, the difference between $([-r_0,0] \times S^1, \, e^r\, d\theta)$ and $([-r_0,0]_r \times [0,\theta_0]_{\theta}, \, e^{r}\, d\theta)$ is significant enough to change this behavior.
-As we will see, a pre-chimney fold \textit{does} trap some flowlines in backward time, despite $H_0$ being based over a trivial cobordism.
-This will suggest the following principle: the mechanism by which a fold based over a region $H_0$ traps flowlines in backward time depends on the characteristic foliation of $\partial H_0$.
+As $(W_0, \lambda_0)$ is a trivial cobordism and does not have a skeleton, one might expect that a pre-chimney fold as defined above does not trap any flowlines in backward time.
+However, the dynamical analysis will reveal that the mechanism by which a fold based over a region $H_0$ traps flowlines in backward time depends on the characteristic foliation of $\partial H_0$.
 In particular, if $H_0$ is any contact region such that $\partial H_0$ has a characteristic foliation with (positive) critical points, it will trap some flowlines in backward time.
 In a pre-chimney fold, $\partial H_0$ is diffeomorphic to $S^2$ (up to corner rounding) and has a singular characteristic foliation with an index $0$ and index $2$ critical point.
-In contrast, the generalized handlebody $([0,t_0] \times [-r_0,0] \times S^1, \,dt + e^r\, d\theta)$ has a boundary with non-singular characteristic foliation (again, up to corner rounding).